Assessment Process and Fees

 How do we make a referral?

-On that date, a referral form will be available on the website - this can be completed by a parent, guardian, teacher, or another professional.
+The referral form will be available on the website - this can be completed by a parent, guardian, teacher, or another professional.
 A GP referral is not needed.

 Once the referral is received you will receive a confirmation email from us within a few days, advising whether we are able to see your child, or if we feel another organisation would be more suitable.
 If we are able to see your child we will advise of the estimated timeframe for an appointment.
 The actual wait time will vary and depends on when the referral is submitted (we work on a first in, first served basis).
 The exception to this is if there are circumstances that means a priority assessment is required.